Sprained Ankle

 Home Remedies for Sprained Ankle

-• Elevating the ankle above heart level to improve circulation and reduce inflammation
+• Elevate the foot above heart level to reduce swelling.

 Frequently Asked Questions